lbragstad/notes/fernet-notes.md

 ## Notes

-Since the landing of the `fernet` token provider in the keystone codebase, the Fernet implementation and use in keystone has raised plenty of questions.
+Since the landing of the `fernet` token provider, the Fernet implementation, and use, in keystone has raised plenty of questions.
 The following questions have been gathered from the OpenStack Tokyo Summit.
 I'd like to be able to consolidate these questions, and answers, into formal keystone documentation.

 ### What is the recommended way to rotate and distribute keys?